-W14.1 Water Recycling Centres (also known as Wastewater Treatment Works), treat wastewater and sewage; they are a vital part of community infrastructure and are necessary to protect human health and water quality.
+W14.1 Water Recycling Centres (WRCs) (also known as Wastewater Treatment Works), treat wastewater and sewage; they are a vital part of community infrastructure and are necessary to protect human health and water quality.
 Existing Water Recycling Centres will be safeguarded through the application of Policy WP17.

 W14.2 With increasing populations and water quality standards there is continuing investment being made into wastewater treatment.
 Permitted development rights exist for certain types of water and sewerage development which are set out in the General Permitted Development Rights Order 2015 (as amended).
-Although changes to permitted development rights have sought to remove the need for planning applications for very small developments_However, there are still applications that will need to be determined beyond the thresholds for permitted development.
+However, there are still applications that will need to be determined beyond the thresholds for permitted development.